espositomario/ProteinSignalP-SVM/README.md

 ## Overview
-Signal peptides are short N-terminal sequences that direct proteins into the secretory pathway.
-Accurate prediction of these sequences is crucial for understanding protein localization and function.
-This project implements and benchmarks:
+Signal peptides (SPs) are short peptides located at the N-terminus of proteins, carrying information for protein secretion.
+SPs gained attention in several scientific and industrial applications, including recombinant protein production and immunization.
+Therefore, since the dawn of bioinformatics, the prediction of signal peptides and protein subcellular location has been one of the main focal points.
+In this work two different sequence-based methods for eukaryotes SP proteins classification were implemented.
+A support vector machine (SVM) classifier trained with a combination of features describing residue composition and local hydrophobicity.
+The position-specific weight matrix (PSWM) method based on von Heijne (VH) method was implemented for comparison.

-- **Support Vector Machine (SVM)**: A machine learning model leveraging sequence-derived features.
+**Aim**: This project aimed to compare the performance of two sequence-based methods, Support Vector Machine (SVM) and Position-Specific Weight Matrix (PSWM), for predicting signal peptides (SPs) in eukaryotic proteins (binary classification).

-- **Position-Specific Weight Matrix (PSWM)**: A probabilistic model based on the von Heijne (VH) method.
+**Methods**: Eukaryotic protein sequences were collected from UniProtKB/SwissProt.
+Both SVM (using features like residue composition and hydrophobicity) and PSWM models were trained and optimized using 5-fold GridSearchCV and benchmarked on a hold-out test set.

-**Results**: VH method achieved a Matthew’s correlation coefficient of 0.68, while SVM method outperformed VH with an MCC of 0.89 and lower false positive rate (FPR = 0.9%).
+**Results**: The SVM method significantly outperformed the PSWM method in predicting signal peptides.
+SVM achieved a Matthews Correlation Coefficient (MCC) of 0.89 and a false positive rate (FPR) of 0.9%, compared to an MCC of 0.68 and FPR of 3.4% for PSWM, demonstrating the superior accuracy of the machine learning approach.

 ***Disclaimer**: This project was developed as part of the Master's degree course Laboratory of Bioinformatics 2.
 This project  highlights the practical application of classical machine learning and statistical methods, providing a foundational understanding of the challenges and opportunities in sequence-based classification tasks.It is important to note that the objective was not to produce a state-of-the-art predictor but to gain hands-on experience in designing, training, and benchmarking bioinformatics models.
 Sophisticated predictors, such as SignalP 6.0, leverage advanced techniques like protein language models (pLMs) and deep learning, setting a much higher standard for signal peptide prediction.*